-Find radio producers and radio hosts that challenge you to become better.
-Travel, take up a hobby, hit the books…
+Find radio producers and hosts that challenge you to become better.
+Travel, take up a hobby, start listening to audiobooks, etc.

 3. Know your listeners

 Listeners graciously lend their ears to your station.
 In return, you should give them content that pleases and satisfies them.
-And content that they can’t find anywhere else.
+Provide content that they can’t find anywhere else.

 With a clear picture of your audience, you can relate to their pain points, struggles, frustrations, and joys.

-Well, you always want to show up at the studio in time or on time—regardless if you had a gig that extended through the night.
+You always want to show up at the studio in time or on time—regardless if you had a gig that extended through the night.
 It should be the case even if you're volunteering at a community station.

-When you’re punctual, you come across as professional.
-The listeners will feel your professionalism even if they never see you.
-Let not time be your master, but your servant.
+When you’re punctual, you come across as a professional.
+The listeners will feel your professionalism, even if they never see you.
+Make time your servant and not your master.

 5. Stay on top of industry trends